 But enough of that!
 Our essay will instead establish why stateless capitalism could never be economically viable, and how attempts to make it so would dispel any notion of it being ‘anarchist’.

-In the absence of the state, property rights would instead default to mutual respect and the natural desire for social harmony.
-This is termed “occupancy & use” or “possession property”, and is a fundamental tenet of anarchism.
+In the absence of government, property rights simply default to mutual respect and the natural desire for social harmony.
+That scenario is termed “occupancy & use” or “possession property”, and is a fundamental tenet of anarchism.
 The rightful occupier/user is whomever is commonly recognised [see note 1] to occupy, possess, or use the asset in question.
 The onus being on establishing this by peaceful means, and not laying claim to assets that are commonly recognised to be occupied or used by someone else.
-Disputes can then be settled by negotiation, arbitration, or adjudication, rather than resorting to force.
+Disputes can then be settled by negotiation, entering into arbitration or seeking adjudication, rather than resorting to force.

 [NOTE 1: “commonly recognised” infers that property is not automatically deemed to be abandoned the instant an occupier/user is no longer present.]

-The political theory known as minarchism proposes retaining a minimal state and its related security force (along with the necessary taxation), primarily for the purpose of upholding capitalist property rights.
-Anarcho-capitalism (ancap) is an economic ideology that takes this concept even further by seeking to marry the concept of a stateless society to those capitalist property rights.
+The political theory known as minarchism proposes retaining a minimal state and its related security force primarily for the purpose of maintaining abstract property rights.
+Anarcho-capitalism (ancap) is an economic ideology that seeks eliminate the state and all the taxes associated with it, whilst somehow maintaining those same abstract property rights.

 In the case of an absentee landlord, it may well be that neighbouring occupiers are not in fact cognisant of the status of the property in question.
 They might assume that it’s been abandoned, may be unaware of the landlord’s identity, unwilling to get involved, or simply not prepared to lend assistance to someone they do not experience any meaningful social interaction with.

-The presence of buildings, for rent signs, or passive security measures such as fences and private property notices are not reliable indicators of occupancy, and may degrade, collapse, or go missing due to erosion, natural ingress, or vandalism.
+The presence of buildings, for rent signs, or passive security measures such as fences and private property notices are not reliable indicators of occupancy in and of themselves, and may degrade, collapse or go missing due to erosion, natural ingress or vandalism.

-For ancaps to successfully implement capitalist property rights within a stateless society, they must either:
+Therefore in order for capitalists to peacefully uphold abstract property rights within a stateless society, they must:

-Of course the obvious solution would be for ancaps to ditch private property rights for occupancy & use, which would appear to negate most of their concerns; provided that a property is occupied (even by a tenant or a guard) then nobody else could peacefully establish occupancy of it without the consent of said occupant.
+The obvious solution would be for ancaps to ditch the obsession with abstract forms of ownership and instead adopt occupancy & use.
+This could be on the basis that where a property is recognised as being occupied (even if said occupant is a tenant, guard, or employee) then no one else can peacefully establish occupancy of it without the prior consent of the recognised occupant.

-It’s therefore worth examining what motivates ancaps to insist on an incontestable right to absentee ownership of vacant property, when all they need do is install tenants or hire guards?
+It’s therefore then worth examining what it is that motivates ancaps to insist on a positive right to abstract forms of property ownership, when surely all they need do is install tenants or hire guards?

 The problem is that much of the planet’s usable landmass is currently vacant but in private ownership.
-In the US some 59% of all land is in private ownership, most of it vacant, and this situation is upheld by the state.
+In the US some 59% of all land is in private ownership but with most of it not being occupied or used, a situation that is presently being upheld by the state.
 A vast army of tenants and/or guards would be needed to occupy that real estate, several orders of magnitude beyond those presently active in those respective markets.

-The tenant/guard solution would therefore massively increase demand for both tenants and guards resulting in a chronic scarcity of both.
+The tenant/guard solution would result in an unprecedented demand for both tenants and guards resulting in a chronic scarcity of both.
 Rental charges would plummet to the extent that landlords would be reduced to acting as social housing providers.
 It may even be that tenants could demand a wage, since they’d essentially be functioning as live-in security.
 And as for actual guards… well such high demand would push the market rate for those into the stratosphere.
-Ancaps would end up paying to hang onto property, rather than accumulating wealth from owning it, therein defeating their own economic objective.
-Ergo absenteeism simply isn’t cost effective without a tax funded state and cops to uphold it.
+Capitalists would end up paying to hang onto property, rather than accumulating wealth from owning it, therein defeating their own economic objective.
+Ergo absenteeism simply isn’t cost effective without tax funded cops to uphold it.

 Even a blind monkey with a glass eye stuffed up its butt can see that stateless capitalism wouldn’t be feasible if landlords had to pay tenants to occupy/use their property.
-It appears most ancaps are of course fully cognisant of this problem, because why else would they be so shrill and insistent about absentee property rights and the NAP?
-Lets now examine what would transpire if their attempts to impose capitalist property rights were met with any sort of resistance…
+It appears most ancaps are of course fully cognisant of this problem, because why else would they be so shrill and insistent about everyone adhering to their property norms?
+What might transpire should their demand that everyone adhere to Neolockean property norms be rejected?

-Where an absentee landlord is unable to maintain their own property rights, then a reasonable view would be “well tough shit – that person is no longer entitled to that property”.
+Where an absentee landlord is unable to maintain their claim, then a reasonable view would be “well tough shit – that person is no longer entitled to that property”.

-Other ancaps have suggested that a neat way around this issue would be to booby trap absentee property with sentry guns, landmines, incendiary devices, poison gas, Semtex… you name it!
+Consequentialist ancaps on the other hand glibly suggest that the solution is actually to booby trap absentee property with sentry guns, landmines,, poison gas, incendiary devices, Semtex… you name it!

 Trespassers?
-No problem they’d be shot to pieces and/or blown to bits!
+No problem they’d either be shot to pieces or reduced to smithereens!
 Tenants refusing to pay their rent?
 Just release the poison gas!
-Strikers equipped with gas masks occupying the workplace?
-Well set the damn building alight, or as a last resort blow it all to smithereens!
-All of this is fully compliant with the NAP, since the other party initiated the aggression!
+Strikers equipped with gas masks occupying their workplace?
+Either incinerate them, or failing that just blow up the whole damn building!

-Absentee ownership on a large scale would be rendered economically non-viable in a stateless society.
-We’re then left with the disturbing scenario, whereby if ancaps were unable to peacefully impose their property norms, then they’d instead aim to replace government with a dystopian hellscape.
+Abstract ownership on a large scale would be rendered economically non-viable in a stateless society.
+We’re then left with the disturbing scenario, whereby if capitalists were unable to peacefully impose their property norms, then they’d instead aim to replace the nation state with a dystopian hellscape.